What is Aquaculture?

 Handbook of Relative Acute Toxicity Values for Crayfish

-This booklet assists the crayfish farmer in determining chemical toxicity values (1996 out of print).
+This booklet assists the crayfish farmer in determining chemical toxicity values.
+It contains a detailed chart of the acute toxicity values for crayfish for a variety of common chemicals.
+(1996 out of print).

 Local Aquaculture Associations